pdevito3/wispe/README.md

 Wispe is an autocomplete component for React that is unstyled (headless) and has a Tanstack inspired API with rich interactions.

+> [!IMPORTANT]
+> You can try Wispe ALPHA today!
+While usable, it is still currently in development and is will still undergo some breaking changes as I near BETA and gather feedback.
+I invite you at to try it out and provide feedback to help shape the final product!
+If you choose to ship with this to production, I recommend locking your dependencies to a specific version and keeping up with the latest releases.

 ## Documentation

 Visit https://wispe.dev/docs to view the documentation.